 Past Events and Projects

-The project aims to shed light on how our international students use all the linguistic resources at their disposal and respond to language challenges and opportunities, in both their academic and social lives, in a space that is predominantly English-speaking.
+The project aimed to shed light on how our international students use all the linguistic resources at their disposal and respond to language challenges and opportunities, in both their academic and social lives, in a space that is predominantly English-speaking.
 This group constitutes an important component of the Brandeis population.
 In Fall 2020, 20% of Brandeis undergraduates and 33% of graduate students were international, with China being the first source country in both categories.
 Various other Asian countries were among the top ten source countries.

-Given the recent increase in anti-Asian sentiment, an unfortunate and misguided response to the COVID pandemic, the Hub believes this is an opportune moment for institutions of higher education to turn their attention to how students hailing from other countries, and in particular Chinese students, navigate their multilingual lives on largely monolingual campuses.
+Given the recent increase in anti-Asian sentiment, an unfortunate and misguided response to the COVID pandemic, the Hub believed it was an opportune moment for institutions of higher education to turn their attention to how students hailing from other countries, and in particular Chinese students, navigate their multilingual lives on largely monolingual campuses.
 Swigart noted, “It is important that we understand the challenges that international students face and how the pandemic, in particular, affects how they choose to communicate in public.”
 Macquarie-based scholar Agnes Bodis, who conducted doctoral research on the discursive construction of international students’ language proficiency in Australia, said of the joint project, “Understanding the lived experiences of international students is essential for the creation of a truly inclusive higher education.”
 University of Birmingham's Prof. Karen McAuliffe added, “This is a unique opportunity for students to work on a truly interdisciplinary and international project, which will shine a light on the experiences of international students across three continents.”

-The Hub hopes that Multilingual Life on a Monolingual Campus will help the entire Brandeis campus become aware of its attitudes around languages and their speakers, and to better appreciate and understand the multilingual members of our community.
+The Hub hopes that Multilingual Life on a Monolingual Campus can help the entire Brandeis campus become aware of its attitudes around languages and their speakers, and to better appreciate and understand the multilingual members of our community.

 Want to learn about some of the ideas underlying this project?
 Review a list of relevant resources.